-- Loss of original focus – If the startup pivots it’s a sign that the original idea hasn’t worked, it’s not going to be possible to scale quickly and the startup is much more likely to fail.
+- Loss of original focus – If the startup pivots it’s usually a sign that the original idea hasn’t worked, it’s not going to be possible to scale quickly and the startup is much more likely to fail.

-- Wasted money – Raising too much too money creates the situation where it needs to be seen to be needed and hence spent.
+- Wasted money – Raising too much money creates the situation where it needs to be seen to be needed and hence spent.
 A symptom is the hiring of people before the business is ready for them, leading to them rattling around the company looking for things to do and sometimes disrupting others who are 100% busy.
 Rob Go, partner of NextView, wrote about this as Goldilocks Capital Raises:

 …locks companies into a financing or exit path that is unrealistic for the vast majority of companies … when a company has money, they tend to spend it.
 Burn goes way up, and discipline around prioritization of initiatives and resources goes down